australiangreens/agvrules/docs/constitution/03-state-council.md

     The State Council meeting procedure is in Schedule 5.

-21. ## Election
+21. ## Election and appointment

-    1. State Councillors are elected under the procedure in Schedule 6.
+    1. Fourteen State Councillors are elected under Schedule 6.

-    2. The eligibility requirements to vote in a State Council election are in Schedule 7.
+    2. One State Councillor is appointed under Schedule 7.

-    3. The eligibility requirements for election as a State Councillor are in Schedule 7.
+    3. The eligibility requirements for election or appointment as a State Councillor are in Schedule 8.

+    4. A member must not hold more than one office of State Councillor at the same time.

 22. ## Vacation of office